apehex/lathex-template/.github/README.md

 ## Template structure

-The project is coded using a simple and intuitive structure presented below:
+The project has the following tree:

 ```bash
 < PROJECT ROOT >